sohaamir/neuro_resources/README.md

 - [Research Design in the Social Sciences](https://book.declaredesign.org/) A book that 'introduces a new way of thinking about research designs in the social sciences through the MIDA framework, in which a research design is characterized by four elements: a model, an inquiry, a data strategy, and an answer strategy.'
 Written by Graeme Blair (UCLA), Alexander Coppock (Yale) and Macartan Humphreys (Columbia/WZB Berlin).
 - [Reproducible Computational Environments Using Containers: Introduction to Docker and Singularity](https://epcced.github.io/2024-04-16_containers_bham/index.html) A Carpentries workshop introducing the use of Docker and Singularity containers with the goal of using them to effect reproducible computational environments.
 Ran by the EPCC Training Team, University of Edinburgh.
 Also see the [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008316): 'Ten simple rules for writing Dockerfiles for reproducible data science' (Nüst et al., 2020) and associated [GitHub repository](https://github.com/nuest/ten-simple-rules-dockerfiles).
 - [Research Data Management (RDM) Workshop](https://julia-pfarr.github.io/rdm_workshop/) A workshop designed to give a generic overview of RDM principles and practices, including OSF, data management, pre-registration, project and data organisation, version control, data storage and sharing, and copyright and licenses.
 Created by Julia-Katharina Pfarr, Philipps-Universität Marburg.
+- [NBIS Tools for reproducible research](https://nbis-reproducible-research.readthedocs.io/en/course_2104/) A course ran by the National Bioinformatics Infrastructure Sweden (NBIS) on reproducibility covering Data management, Conda, Snakemake, Git, Jupyter, Markdown, Docker and Singularity.
 ### Software/tools
 - [Cookiecutter](https://drivendata.github.io/cookiecutter-data-science/) 'A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.'
+- [Docker](https://davetang.github.io/learning_docker/) A comprehensive introductory course to [Docker](https://docs.docker.com/) by [Dave Tang](https://davetang.org/).

 ## Philosophy of neuroscience
 What are the limitations of fMRI?
 What can/can't we infer about the brain using neuroimaging?
 What does it mean to observe statistically significant activity of the prefrontal cortex in response to a specific stimulus?
 Asking fundamental questions such as these are pivotal as neuroscientists to understand what our tools can and cannot be used for in our research.